Learn how an apartment depreciation schedule will save you money.

 Getting a property tax depreciation schedule and understanding your property’s building depreciation rate will ensure you can maximise your income and reduce your taxable income each year.

 The Australian Taxation Office permits owners of rental properties to claim depreciation of both old and new apartments.

 The two categories under which you can claim depreciation of apartment building assets are capital works and capital allowances.

 The capital works assets of your investment property include things that are fixed to the rental property.
 These include building renovations and extensions, such as adding a garage to your rental property.

 Any building alterations you make to the structure, such as adding or removing interior walls, are also depreciation expenses.
-You can also claim structural improvements, like the addition of a driveway or retaining wall.
+You can also claim structural improvements, like adding a driveway or retaining wall.

-You can claim capital works deductions for any rental property that was constructed after 15 September 1987.
+You can claim capital works deductions for a rental property when it’s constructed after 15 September 1987.

 What is the apartment depreciation rate?

 In addition, the depreciation expenses you claim must be distributed over the course of 40 years at a rate of 2.5 per cent each year.
-This is for the capital works component only and is known as the apartment depreciation rate.
+This is for the capital works component, known as the apartment depreciation rate.